kailash-manasarovar/statement/docs/timeline/2024/november.md

 - Two weeks later and I do feel better, my kidneys are not constantly aching and my mind is getting slowly clearer.
 - Last week in Bangkok I had my kidney checked out and all signs are good, except for my anion gap which is excessively low, 6.0 L mmol/L and could mean bromide, iodide, or salicylate ingestion.
 Common medical diagnostic tests do not consider cases such as mine.
 - If I drink one glass of wine, however, I have immediate frothy urine.
+- Update on 2nd December, the froth in my urine has now disappeared even when drinking wine.
+- I get a diagnosis of PACS from the eye hospital (primary angle closure suspect).
+Sudden onset glaucoma risk basically.
+No one in my family has this and everything else is completely normal.
+It's unusual.

 ## A threat to my brother's life